Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Eco-evolutionary model building

-At this point, one customarily introduces a specific trade-off in the form of a function $V_a=h(V_g)$ which reflects the biological fact that improvement in one ``strategy'' comes at the price of a loss of efficiency in the other, so that both metabolic strategies cannot be changed in an independent way \cite{Fisher}.
-This implies that the canonical equation (Eq.(\ref{eq:canonical1})) needs to be modified by an additional term to account for such a hard constraint as specified in Methods Sec.\ref{sec:Mazancour} Eq.(\ref{eq:canonical2}).
-By analyzing the fixed points of such an equation, and the properties (first and second derivatives) of such a modified fitness gradient at the fixed points, one could determine whether the course of evolution leads to an evolutionarily stable population, or to the emergence of evolutionary branching.
-This is typically difficult to accomplish analytically and one usually relies on the analysis of pairwise invasibility plots (see \cite{Geritz2, PIP} for further information).
+At this point, a specific trade-off function, denoted as \(V_a = h(V_g)\), is typically introduced.
+This function reflects the biological fact that enhancing one metabolic strategy comes at the expense of efficiency in the consumption of the other, so that both strategies cannot be altered independently \cite{Fisher}.
+This implies that the canonical equation (Eq.(\ref{eq:canonical1})) needs to be modified by an additional term to account for such a hard constraint as specified in Supplementary Material (SM) Eq.(1).
+Analyzing the fixed points of the resulting equation, along with the properties (first and second derivatives) of the modified fitness gradient at these points, one could determine whether the course of evolution (in the deterministic limit) leads to an evolutionarily stable population, or to the emergence of evolutionary branching \footnote{Analytical solutions to this problem are often challenging, so one frequently resort to pairwise invasibility plots for insights (see \cite{Geritz2, PIP} for further details).}.

+As discussed in the introduction and explicitly demonstrated in the Results section, the previously-described adaptive-dynamics model coupled with a hard trade-off is deterministic.
+This means that it either exhibits branching for every model realization or it does not for any, depending on the specific shape of the considered trade-off curve.
+Consequently, it fails to elucidate the observed variability in the experiments such as the timing of diversification (branching) events and the proportion of the two emerging ecotypes over time.
+Let us remark that stochastic effects in the context of adaptive dynamics have already been considered in the literature.
+Wakano and Iwasa \cite{Wakano} (and more recently some of us \cite{Sireci}) have shown that finite-size effects in the population number may prevent the system from undergoing evolutionary branching, even though it is theoretically predicted to emerge at a deterministic level.
+However, these effects become negligible for the very large population sizes under consideration (here, $N\sim 10^{13}$).